Children at PS 3 – Independence

 PS 3 offers pre-kindergarten through fifth-grade classes.
 In a PS 3 classroom, you rarely see a teacher lecturing before a passive group, and you don’t see desks lined up in rows.
 Instead, you will find classes set up more like working laboratories, with research materials and tables for group work.
 In a typical classroom, the day consists of periods when the students work independently or in small groups and periods when they come together for discussion, problem-solving or other large-group activity.

-Most classes are mixed-grade classes, meaning that two grades are combined in each class.
-The current arrangement groups kindergartners with first graders, second graders with third graders, and fourth graders with fifth graders.
+Some classes are mixed-grade classes, meaning that two grades are combined in each class.
+The current arrangement groups some kindergartners with first graders, and all second graders with third graders.
 Barring retirements, changes in the staff or individually determined reassignments, children in these classes stay with the same teacher for two years.
 One advantage is that the older children, who are already comfortable with the teacher and class routine, feel encouraged to welcome and help younger ones.
 Because each classroom includes students with a range of ages, maturity levels, and mastery of subjects, the possibilities for tailoring groupings are great and the likelihood of teasing or ostracism is reduced.
 For instance, a student who is struggling to learn to read but is a year ahead in math — a common scenario — can be placed in a reading group with other beginning readers, but in a math group that will offer extra challenges.
 The arrangement also ensures that students become acquainted with significant numbers of fellow students of differing ages.
 Classes frequently team up for collaborative projects like “reading buddies,” in which older children read throughout the year to younger ones.

 The school is devoted to learning through the arts, which has untold benefits: it creates a lively and often joyous atmosphere; allows students to reinforce and apply their academic lessons; and encourages the development of community, which in turn teaches children the value of cooperation, organization and communication.